ONSdigital/sdg_data_updates/CONTRIBUTING.md

   > Create

 - In Git Bash:
   > Make sure you are on the main branch - you should see (main) at the end of the directory line.
 You can also try the command `git branch` to see a list of available branches on your local repo, and there will be a green star next to the one you are currently on.
-If you're not on main, swhitch to it:
+If you're not on main, switch to it:
   > `git checkout main`
   >
   >  Next, create a new branch with a suitable name - the indicator number:
   > `git checkout -b x-x-x` (-b suffix means you're creating a new branch and the checkout command automatically puts you on it after its creation)
+  >
+  > If you ever need to delete a branch you created, use the command `git branch -d x-x-x`.
+You may need to use capital -D if you have made any changes on that branch (it will delete the branch regardless, so only use it if you're sure it's ok to be deleted)

 3) Create a new folder for the indicator, using the indicator name (x-x-x) as the folder name (use dashes to separate numbers)
 4) Start writing your indicator update automation.
 Hint: Start with the template code in the templates folder.